The Harmon: Background

 The Harmon was planned as a non-gaming hotel and condominium high-rise, with 400 rooms and 207 condo units.
 It was designed by Foster and Partners, and was built on the Las Vegas Strip at the intersection of Harmon Avenue.
 The Harmon, planned as part of the CityCenter project by MGM Mirage and Dubai World, was announced in October 2006.
 Condo sales opened in January 2008, and the Harmon was scheduled to open in late 2009, with the rest of CityCenter.

 The Harmon would be managed by The Light Group, which operated restaurants and nightclubs at several MGM properties in Las Vegas.
 The Harmon would be the company's first hotel venture, and would target a young and wealthy clientele.
 Andrew Sasson, the chief of the Light Group, described it as a private "sanctuary" for celebrities seeking to avoid paparazzi.
 The hotel would be closed off except to guests and registered visitors, and the main entrance would be at the rear of the property, away from the Strip.
-The Harmon would offer services typically offered to high rollers. including personal shoppers and airport pick-up and drop-off.
+The Harmon would offer services typically offered to high rollers, including personal shoppers and airport pickup and drop-off.
 Other features would include a Mr Chow restaurant and a salon by Frédéric Fekkai.

 The Harmon occupied 2.5 acre.
 The hotel tower was built on a three-story "podium" structure, with a footprint larger than the tower.
 Perini Building Company served as the general contractor for CityCenter, including the Harmon.
 Pacific Coast Steel was a subcontractor on the Harmon, providing steel rebar for the project, while Halcrow Yolles served as structural engineer.

 In Clark County, Nevada, where the Harmon was built, developers are responsible for hiring third-party building inspectors to monitor construction projects.
 At the time, the county also had approximately one dozen special inspectors responsible for occasionally checking on third-party inspectors.
 Converse Consultants was hired as the third-party inspector for the Harmon.